-A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Heflin.

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: A reset erases some or all of your settings.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+To initiate a reset, first write down your temperature settings so you have them if they get erased.
 Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off and reboots it while saving your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+- Restart: Shuts your Nest down and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-- Network: With a network reset, it forgets connection logins and your Nest will no longer be connected to Wi-Fi.
-It also forgets your Wi-Fi password.
+- Network: With a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
+Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi